smithmphs/oil_gas_lease_templates/just_minerals/README.md

 Graphical Representation
 ===========
-Accompanying the template is a graphical reprenstation of the lease rendered using graphviz.
+Accompanying the template is a graphical representation of the lease rendered using graphviz.
 The code is shown below.

 ```DOT
 digraph G {